ZhaoOfficial/Linear-Algebra/Chapter 3 Euclidean Vector Spaces.md

 Two nonzero vectors $u$ and $v$ in $\mathbb R^n$ are said to be *orthogonal* (or perpendicular) if $\mathbf u \cdot \mathbf v = 0$.
 We will also agree that the zero vector in $\mathbb R^n$ is orthogonal to every vector in $\mathbb R^n$.

-### 法向量 Lines and Planes Determined by Points and Normals
+### 直线和平面的点法向式 Lines and Planes Determined by Points and Normals

 Consider a line in $\mathbb R^2$ that passes $(x_0, y_0)$.
 An arbitary point on the line $(x,y)$,
 $$